I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 Hydration systems usually come in the form of a backpack.
-You can get them in various sizes (anywhere up to about 3L is the norm) and they come with a tube which runs from the water bladder in your backpack to your mouth.
+You can get them in various sizes (anywhere up to about 3L is the norm), and they come with a tube that runs from the water bladder in your backpack to your mouth.

 Every ten minutes or so, grab the tube, stuff it in your mouth and take a few sips.

 You may need an angled tube if you have a full-face helmet.
 But if you have an open face lid or a flip-front, any tube will do.

 If you don’t like the idea of carrying water on your back, you can also buy a motorcycle hydration tank bag.